 - The Golden Sun series has "psynergy points" restored by walking around the world.

 - In the Myth Adventures series Magic is done using Ley Line energy.
 A skilled magician can build up & store the energy like a human(oid) battery and let it out later, so even if there are no ley lines around he can still do magic.
 But then he's depleted and has to go to an area with ley lines in order to recharge.
 It's a learned skill, but once you learn it it happens in the background so it's as good as automatic.

 - Happens that way in The Dresden Files.
 Magic restores itself by just resting.
 Unless one is in a magic circle which prevents a magic user from regaining magic by drawing on the Background Magic Field.

-- In Evil Islands, since for some reason the magic meter is shared with the stamina, you can recharge magic by resting (simply standing still without atacking).
+- In Evil Islands, since for some reason the Mana Meter is shared with the Sprint Meter, you can recharge magic by resting (simply standing still without attacking).

 - Dungeons & Dragons.
 In 1st Edition psionics worked this way.
 Using psionic powers used up the character's psionic strength points.
 Over time the strength points were gradually recovered.
 The speed of recovery was based on how much the psionic exerted himself, from zero points/hour for hard exertion to 24 points/hour while sleeping.